mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

 mne_volume_source_space
 -----------------------

-Create a a grid of source points within a volume, see Section 5.5. mne_volume_source_space also optionally creates a trilinear interpolator matrix to facilitate converting values a distribution in the volume grid into an MRI overlay using mne_volume_data2mri ,
+Create a a grid of source points within a volume, see :ref:`BJEFEHJI`. mne_volume_source_space also optionally creates a trilinear interpolator matrix to facilitate converting values a distribution in the volume grid into an MRI overlay using mne_volume_data2mri ,